hariamoor-zz/todo-cli/content/Rust-Asides.md

 }
 ```

-In general, the idea of "throwing" an "exception" in the middle of the code when something doesn't go the way you want it to, and unwinding the call-stack until someone catches it, is a very object-oriented concept.
-This has its roots in C-style error-handling with POSIX signals (did someone say "Segmentation fault (core dumped)"?)
+In general, the idea of "throwing" an "exception" in the middle of the code when something doesn't go the way you want it to, and unwinding the call-stack until someone catches it.
+This has its roots in C-style error-handling with POSIX signals (did someone say "Segmentation fault (core dumped)"?).
+This is a more complex model as functions suddenly have two types of exits.

+Rust makes it simpler through the option and result types: you merely return the errors and the compiler checks that you check for the errors since you'd otherwise have a type mistmach (or you'd explicitly `unwrap` the error to ignore it).

+### Aside in the Aside: Monads as a Generalization of the Above

 A much more succinct model of error-handling is Haskell's [monad](https://www.haskell.org/tutorial/monads.html) construct.
 Observe the following definition: